tylersotomayor/SVAR-IV/README.md

 # IV-SVAR Tutorial: Identifying Monetary Policy Shocks with External Instruments

 ## 📌 Introduction
 Welcome to this step-by-step tutorial on implementing **Instrumental Variable Structural Vector Autoregression (IV-SVAR)** in MATLAB.
-This tutorial is designed for beginners with **no prior experience in MATLAB, coding, or SVAR/macroeconometrics**.
+I started this tutorial in Spring of 2024 to teach my classmates how to use SVAR in MATLAB.
+Disclaimer: I am in the process of updating this tutorial to be even better in 2025.
+This tutorial is designed for beginners with **minimal background in MATLAB, coding, or SVAR/macroeconometrics**.
 By the end of this tutorial, you will understand how to:

 ✅ Load and preprocess macroeconomic data
 ✅ Estimate a **Vector Autoregression (VAR)** model